10 Best Generac Portable Generators of 2024 – Reviews & Top Picks

 We’ve tested 10 of the best Generac models and have written in-depth reviews comparing them to help make your decision easier.

 A Quick Comparison of Our Favorites in 2024

 1. Generac 7117 Portable Inverter Generator – Best Overall

 If you’re looking for a quiet, portable, gas-efficient Generac generator, look no further than the GP2200i.
-Weighing in under 50 pounds with a very small form factor, this generator is the definition of portable.
+Weighing in under 50 pounds, this generator is the definition of portable.
 The 2,200 watts of power it provides is a bit on the low side.
-That said, it offers a parallel feature that allows you to double your power by hooking two inverters together.
+However, it offers a parallel feature that allows you to double your power by hooking two inverters together.
 Since this unit is very affordable, you could have a parallel setup for less than the cost of many other Generac models.

 2. Generac 5734 Gas Powered Portable Generator – Best Value